TusharKumar1007/youtube-video-downloader/README.md

 3-->Copy paste a youtube playlist URL(Public).

 You can also download multiple videos in Queue.
-There will be a ytlinks.txt file which will contain all the links of videos you want to download in queue, you can add links in this file using option 4 and clear using option 5.
+There will be a ytlinks.txt file which will contain all the links of videos you want to download in queue, you can add links in this file using option 5 and clear using option 6.

+***** New Functionality ****
+Download Playlist as Audio

 A temp_links.txt file will be created ones a video is download letting you know what all videos are downloaded with both its video link and title..